Crate cld2 [−] [src]

 use cld2::{detect_language, Format, Reliable, Lang}; let text = "It is an ancient Mariner, And he stoppeth one of three.
 'By thy long grey beard and glittering eye, Now wherefore stopp'st thou me?"; assert_eq!((Some(Lang("en")), Reliable), detect_language(text, Format::Text));

-This library wraps the cld2-sys
+This library wraps the cld2-sys library, which provides a raw

 interface to cld2.
 The only major feature which isn't yet wrapped is

-interface, because it tends to give fairly imprecise
+the ResultChunk interface, because it tends to give fairly imprecise

 answers—it wouldn't make a very good multi-lingual spellchecker